-Monty Henderson, Vice Chairman of Fayetteville, Arkansas was appointed to the Livestock & Poultry Commission in February of 2010 by Governor Mike Beebe.
+Monty Henderson, Chairman of Fayetteville, Arkansas was appointed to the Livestock & Poultry Commission in February of 2010 by Governor Mike Beebe.
 He retired in August of 2009 after fifteen years serving as President/COO of George’s, Inc. in Springdale, Arkansas.
 He is currently on the Board of Directors of U.S. Poultry & Egg Association and is past President of the Arkansas Poultry Federation.
 Monty has served forty-one years in Management in the Poultry Industry.
 His term will expire in January 2017.

-Mack Hayden of Russellville, Arkansas was appointed to the Livestock and Poultry Commission in 2004 by Governor Mike Huckabee.
+Mack Hayden, Vice Chairman of Russellville, Arkansas was appointed to the Livestock and Poultry Commission in 2004 by Governor Mike Huckabee.
 In January 2011 he was reappointed by Governor Mike Beebe.
 Mr. Hayden retired from the Arkansas State Police after 27 years of service, during which time he was the recipient of many awards, including Trooper of the Year in 1980 and again in 1995.
 Mr. Hayden is very active in the equine industry and has been a farrier for 27 years.
 He is also an active member of many horse show associations and riding clubs.
 His term will expire in January 2018.

 Dale Dixon of White Hall, Arkansas was appointed to the Livestock & Poultry Commission on February 29, 2008 by Governor Mike Beebe.
 He replaces Rusty Pendergraft.
 Mr. Dixon is President of the Southeast Arkansas District Fair at Pine Bluff and is highly involved in the equine industry with daughters participating in numerous horse shows across the country.
 His term will expire in January 2015.